intranda/goobi-plugin-workflow-close-step/README_EN.md

 Now click on `Upload file`.

+If the Excel file does not contain any task IDs, a corresponding error message is now displayed.

+Otherwise, a list with all processes will now appear.
+Depending on whether a step can be closed, is already closed, or cannot be closed for certain reasons, an appropriate box is now displayed.
+If there are error messages, the list of error messages within an operation is expandable.

+If there are closable steps, these are closed with a click on "Close steps" and the boxes for the corresponding steps change from "Can be closed" to "Is closed".

-If all preconditions are fulfilled, the step just selected will now be closed in all processes specified in the Excel file.
-If errors occur, this will be displayed directly.
-You can optionally download the list of error descriptions as an Excel file.
+You can optionally download the list of status and error descriptions as an Excel file.

 <!---
 Hier optional ein Bildschirmfoto von Fehlermeldungen anzeigen